 Salads are often misunderstood.
 The humble salad is often perceived as diet food or rabbit food.
 However, if you want to transform your health and your body, you have to transform your salads.
 I'll show you how to make it easy and delicious!

-Your typical salad does not contain a lot of nutrition and won’t satisfy the cravings or hunger pangs to keep you on track long enough to get the body you want.
+Your typical salad does not contain a lot of nutrition.
+It probably won’t satisfy the cravings or hunger pangs to keep you on track long enough to see the results you want.

-When your plant food is not appetizing, you won't eat more of it, in fact you'll start eating less.
-This quickly leads to derailing of your healthy plan.
+When your plant food is not appetizing, you won't eat more of it.
+In fact you'll start eating less.
+This quickly leads to weight loss plateaus, frustration and abandoning your healthy plan.

 With a few simple tips a basic salad can become an amazing taste sensation and a satisfying meal.
 Here are my steps to turning your salads into satisfying meals that transform your body.